 This Agreement is made pursuant to section 182 of the Fair Work Act 2009.
-This Agreement comes into operation on the day after the nominal expiry date of the CSIRO Enterprise Agreement 2017 - 2020; or seven days after it is approved by the Fair Work Commission, whichever is the later.
-The nominal expiry date of this Agreement will be three years from the date of commencement.
+This Agreement comes into operation seven days after it is approved by the Fair Work Commission.
+The nominal expiry date of this Agreement will be 17 November 2026.